Inference in Opinion Dynamics under Social Pressure: Introduction

 The aforementioned models assume that agents interact on a fixed network, and several models have been proposed to remedy this.
 For example, Hanaki \emph{et al.} suggested a social network model where agents can locally alter the structure of the underlying network \cite{Hanakietal2007}, and Fazeli and Jadbabaie extended the network formation model introduced in \cite{SkyrmsPemantle2000} to develop an opinion dynamics model with a random network \cite{FazeliJadbabaie2011}.
 In the latter model, connections between agents are formed endogenously according to the rule ``people who have been visited are more likely to be visited in the future.''

-In all the opinion dynamics models discussed above, agents share their opinions truthfully.
+In almost all of the opinion dynamics models discussed above, agents share their opinions truthfully.
 In contrast, agents may lie about their inherent opinions to conform with their neighbors in our model.
-Thus, the questions that we ask and address in this work are different from those addressed in the literature.
-Whereas the classical models analyze the asymptotic behavior of opinions, we try to understand whether estimation of inherent opinions is possible in the presence of unreliable agents who are under social pressure.
+Thus, the questions that we ask and address in this work are very different from those addressed in the literature.
+Whereas the classical models analyze the asymptotic behavior of opinions, we try to understand whether estimation of inherent opinions is possible in the presence of unreliable agents who are under social pressure.It is worth mentioning that in the model in \cite{ye2019influence}, agents may also express opinions that are different to their private opinions.
+However, our model is quite different to \cite{ye2019influence}, because our focus is on the estimation of static inherent opinions, while \cite{ye2019influence} does not consider estimation of its dynamic private opinions.